.. ....

 We now move on to the 1861 census.

-his uncle Henry Cole and aunt Jessie.
-They appeared to have lived
+uncle Henry Cole and aunt Jessie.
+They appeared to have lived here for

-a railway porter.
+railway porter.
 Note his uncle Henry is a railway clerk.
-Henry and
+Henry and Jessie's

-Charlotte Street.
-He was not Baptised until the first of January 1865
+was not Baptised until the first of January 1865 (15 months after his

 Southampton Street Fitzroy Square.
 In nearby Princes Street